danielbrouwer08/i3Minimize/README.md

 To disable the default scratchpad behaviour and enable the new minimize beheviour.
 Of course it is also possible to use another shortcut key combination.

+# Launching i3Minimize
+i3Minimize can be launched using the following command:

+	i3m

 # Removal
 The application can be removed using the remove script.